First-Time Auto Buyer Program

 The excitement of buying your first car is huge.
-The freedom and the fun are all you can think about.
-Then reality sets in and you realize it’s also a huge responsibility and you get nervous.
+So is the responsibility.
 Educating yourself on the whole process will help you feel confident driving down the road in your first car.

 Sit down and make a list of all of your monthly bills and expenses, and see how much is left over for buying a car.
 Don’t just consider your car payments.
 If this is your first car, keep in mind that owning a vehicle also requires budgeting for the cost of gas, auto insurance, and maintenance of the vehicle.
 Once you’ve added those new costs in, see how much is left over for your car payment.